IAMSSROBINSON/C/02_storing_variable_values/28_using_global_variables/notes.md

 ### Local:
 Local variables: Variables declared within a function

-* Only accessibile from within the function in which they were declared (implicit default behavior.
+* Only accessible from within the function in which they were declared (implicit default behavior.
 Can be explicitly applied with `auto` keyword at declaration).

 ```C
 #include <stdio.h>